-SharePoint Framework v1.12.1 - What's in the latest Update of SPFx?
+SharePoint Framework v1.12.1 - What's in the Latest Release

 In this post, I'll summarize what you can find, and share some additional details I found after spending some time picking apart this latest release of SPFx.